basp/pixlr/NOTES.md

                    | -1  3 -3  1 |   | P4 |
 ```

-The fact that we an rewrite our polynomials like this also means we can do these calculations relatively fast.
+The fact that we an rewrite our polynomials like this also means we can do the necessary calculations relatively fast.

 ## curves in the plane
 * Chaikin's algorithm